 Choosing a university is a big decision, so we’d absolutely encourage you to bring anyone along who might support you with it.

-DisabledGo have worked closely with the University in producing an assessment of our campus and facilities.
+We have worked closely with DisabledGo to produce an assessment of our campus and facilities.

-If you find barriers to your access anywhere at the University either as a result of temporary work, or more permanent, please contact Estates & Property Services on 0161 295 4444 (firstname.lastname@example.org), or Disability & Learner Support on 0161 295 9000 (email@example.com).
+If you find barriers to your access anywhere across campus, either as a result of temporary work or something more permanent, please contact Estates & Property Services on 0161 295 4444 (firstname.lastname@example.org) or Disability & Learner Support on 0161 295 9000 (email@example.com).

 In addition to the information on DisabledGo’s website, you can now find your way around our whole campus with our new free app, AccessAble Salford Uni.

-Developed by Estates and Property Services in partnership with DisabledGo (the leading provider of access information for disabled people in the UK), this brand new app includes detailed accessibility information about lecture halls, cafes and bars, toilets, and halls of residence.
+Developed by Estates and Property Services in partnership with DisabledGo (the leading provider of access information for disabled people in the UK), this app includes detailed accessibility information about lecture halls, cafes and bars, toilets and halls of residence.

-The launch of the app continues the University’s strong commitment to equality and inclusive design – so that our campus can be used by everyone.
-We have worked with DisabledGo since 2008, to provide trusted accessibility information about our campus.
+The launch of the app continues our strong commitment to equality and inclusive design – so that our campus can be used by everyone.
+We have worked with DisabledGo since 2008 to provide trusted accessibility information about our campus.